Jay Fisher: World Class Knifemaker, Photographer, Writer

 There were some dark clouds rolling in over the badlands, the drifts of the steam from the Units had changed to the west.
 Wesley took a breath and tasted far-away rain.
 Maybe this wouldn’t be so bad out here, a lot of sky, no ash, no coal dust, no noise . . .
 And no challenges.
 It all seemed too simple.
 Three conductors, three switches, air breakers, transformers, line balancing capacitors, and wire.
 Miles and miles of cable strung high-tension across the desert, thousands of poles and towers holding it all up.
 Kind of boring.

 The boys were really yucking it up.
 Like it was some real show, this helpless apprentice in the sky.
-But it all stopped when they heard it.
+But the laughter stopped when they heard it.
 A sizzle, like a speeding boat, high over the ridge where the west phase left for the Four Corners.
 Wesley heard it only for a second and then the men on the ground were shouting, screaming for Norm to lower the lift.
 Wesley thought it was part of the game until he saw the look on Steve’s face.

 It was terror.